 Let me take you back to where it all began.
 December 14th, the annual Virtual Gaming competition was being held at my High School for Wannabe Gamers.
-We train all year just to be apart of the V Games.
-Only two students are picked to represent each school, and the two that make it into the final battle get the chance to test out the latest Virtual Reality game.
-This year, Wannabe King, only played by the most elite gamers in the US advertised for two students in the V games to win the chance at defeating the Wannabe King.
+We train all year just to be a part of the V Games.
+Only two students are picked to represent each school, and the two who make it into the final battle get the chance to test out the latest Virtual Reality game.
+This year, Wannabe King, only played by the most elite gamers in the US advertised for two students in the V Games to win the chance at defeating the Wannabe King.

 This year I was picked!
 I couldn’t believe it!
 This was my chance to play a classic elite game.
-If I didn’t win this, the chance of tackling an S Class boss and potentially taking his place wouldn’t come my way again!
+If I didn’t win this, the chance of tackling an S Class Boss and potentially taking his place wouldn’t come my way again!
 Let alone the chance to impress Karri Suka.
-My partner for the V Games, and my favorite ex-girlfriend.
-There’s something about that strawberry blonde hair and her fruity flavored chapstick.
+My partner for the V Games, and my all-time favorite ex-girlfriend.
+There’s something about that strawberry blonde hair and her fruity flavored Chapstick.
+I still get goosebumps!

-When the day finally came, my mom prepared breakfast for me and packed my lunch.
+When the day finally came, my mom prepared breakfast for me and packed me a lunch.
 The kitchen was a mess before I left, and the sweat on her brow as she waved me goodbye had me wondering if I should have helped her clean up.
 It crossed my mind for no more than a few seconds before I felt my lips stretch across my face at the thought of the day ahead.
-I passed Victor and his girlfriend, Anne, at the front gate, gave him the finger before straightening my tie and unbuttoning my blazer.
+I passed Victor and his girlfriend, Anne, at the front gate.
+I gave him the finger before straightening my tie and unbuttoning my blazer.
 I then set myself up in the perfect spot to bump into Karri.
-The red-head never looked where she was going.
-She always ran with her head down and took long strides as if she were jumping over pot holes on the street.
+The red head never looked where she was going.
+She always ran with her head down and took long strides as if she were jumping over potholes on the street.

-“Oh, hey Riu,” she said, almost crashing into me in the hallway.
+“Oh, hey Riu,” she said, crashing into me in the hallway.

 “Karri!
 In a rush?”
-I asked, knowing that she was.
+I asked, knowing full well that she was.